 Cecil T., 228 W. Va. at 91, 717 S.E.2d at 875, syl. pt.
-4. Petitioner claims that she is bonded to the older children, D.O. and B.C.
-However, as the conditions of abuse and neglect still existed by disposition, the children remained in danger, and, therefore, we find no error in the circuit court's finding that termination of petitioner's parental rights was necessary for the children's welfare.
+4. Petitioner claims that the child's welfare is not seriously threatened yet admits that he did not complete the requirements of his case plan.
+As the conditions of abuse and neglect still existed by disposition, the child remained in danger and, therefore, we find no error in the circuit court's finding that termination of petitioner's parental rights was necessary for the child's welfare.